BaderLab/EnrichmentMap_docs/HeatMapPanel.rst

 In essence, the leading edge is the set of genes that contribute most to the enrichment of the gene set.

-For Enrichment Map, leading edge information is extracted from the gsea enrichment results files from the column denoted as *Rank at Max*.
+For Enrichment Map, leading edge information is extracted from the GSEA enrichment results files from the column denoted as *Rank at Max*.
 Rank at max is the rank of the gene where the ES score has the maximal value, i.e. the peak ES score.
 Everything with a better rank than the rank at max is part of the leading edge set.